mozack/vdjer/README.md

 V'DJer uses customized read extraction, assembly and V(D)J rearrangement detection and filtering to produce contigs representing the most abundant portions of the BCR repetoire.
-V'DJer operates upon short read mRNA-Seq data allowing sequence analysis typically done using specialized long read sequencing.
+V'DJer operates upon bulk short read mRNA-Seq data allowing sequence analysis typically done using specialized long read sequencing.
 The software can be run on BCR heavy (IgH) and light (Igk/IgL) chains.